emel-dir/head-first-geek-parenting/about.md

 group, getting a boyfriend and now husband who was into systems engineering, getting in touch with the hacker community, the open source community, the free software community, the big data people is history by now.

+I guess overall the typical tech story you hear all over the place - getting your hands dirty early sets you off on a very advantageous foot.